 Domaine de Bonserine Vineyards, Wines, Winemaking

 Domaine de Bonserine owns 10 hectares of vines in Cote Rotie, making de Bonserine the second largest vineyard owner in the entire Cote Rotie appellation.
 The vines are planted in some of the best terroir in the appellation on both the Cote Blonde and Cote Brune.
 They have vines in the Les Moutonnes, La Vialliere, Le Champin, Leyat, Fongeant and the Planeze lieux-dits.
 With their 10 hectares, they are the second largest domaine in the appellation.
 The terroir is mostly steep hillsides with iron-rich schist and mica soils.
 All their self work in the vineyard is done on a sustainable, farming basis.
 No chemicals, pesticides or herbicides of any type are ever used.

 Domaine de Bonserine currently produces 3 different Cote Rotie wines and a Condrieu from 1 hectare of vines.

 Domaine de Bonserine la Sarrasine – From a blend of 97% Syrah and 3% Viognier , the grapes are 100% destemmed.
 The wine is aged in 80% new, French oak for up to 24 months.
 The wine made its debut with the 1999 vintage.
 On average, between 2,000 and 2,500 cases are produced each year, making this one of the most widely available wines from all of Cote Rotie.

 Domaine de Bonserine la Vialliere – From a blend 95% that ranges from 95% to 97% Syrah and 3% to 5% Viognier.
 This single vineyard wine comes from vines planted entirely in the la Vialliere lieu-dit.
 The vines were cultivated in 1995, so they are just now starting to come of age.
 The wine is made from grapes that are 95% destemmed.
-The wine is aged for 24-30 months in new 640 liter demi-muids.
+The wine is then aged for 24-30 months in new, 640 liter demi-muids.
 The production is quite small as the average vintage produces about 350 cases of wine each year.

 Serving and Decanting Domaine de Bonserine with Wine, Food, Pairing Tips